 Melissa began practicing yoga over 20 years ago as a way to deal with stress and anxiety.
 She has always been drawn to the calming and spiritual aspects of yoga and loves the beautiful integration of the physical challenges.
 Melissa believes that the whole-body nourishment that one experiences when stepping onto the mat is the most powerful gift to oneself.

 After completing her RYT 200 teacher training at Lift Yoga in Alpharetta, GA, she decided to open her own studio instead of returning to her role in the corporate world as a marketing leader.
 She has also completed her 300 hours teacher training at Peachtree Yoga Center in Sandy Springs, GA.
-Melissa has also received additional training in Yin and Restorative Yoga.
+Melissa has also received additional training in Yin and Restorative Yoga and Trauma Informed and Somatic Awareness.

-She and her husband Jack, their two sons, and four fur babies are proud to call Smyrna home.
+She and her husband Jack, their two sons, and five fur babies are proud to call Smyrna home.

 Basics of Yoga